mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

   body="Style your components with a global theme.
 Never concatenate classnames again."
 />

-CSS-in-JS still has all the important features of CSS preprocessors.
-Auto-prefixing is built in, and others like mixins, variables, and many others come with JavaScript.
+CSS-in-JS still offers all the important features of CSS preprocessors.
+All libraries have auto-prefixing built in, and other features like mixins (functions) and variables are native to JavaScript.

 ### Who Has Adopted CSS-in-JS?